joseterrera/optimization-pagespeed/README.md

-This is project 4 for Udacity's Front-End NanoDegree.
-It was for me an introduction to timelines and website optimization.
-I think it has opened my head as to how to deliver a website now, and the importance of efficiency: one may have a great design, or great content, but it is kind of a downer if the site moves slowly.

 On project 4, part 1, I used pagespeed to improve the portfolio's performance.
 To do this I used ngrok which exposes my localhost to the web traffic.
 I found especially helpful this site to make it work together with pagespeed: http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/

-Pagespeed is relatively easy to use.
-Just use any site, and follow their directions to speed up things.
-There's a lot of documentation about it.

 I also used grunt that does the job when it comes to minfiying, compiling, and all those things that you normally have to do when building a site.
 If you are new to this, here is a good link: